NanoSmasher/portfolio/_posts/2017-09-01-Materials-Selection-Plastic-Frame.md

 #### Approach

 A design card was put together evaluating the function of a smartphone frame, and developing constraints and objectives mainly based on empirical new reports (Most phone companies perform their own testing instead of using military/international engineering standards).
 From there, materials indexes where calculated with a strength and stiffness constraint, and screened through a variety of parameters.
 These parameters were fed into CES Edupack to obtain a shortlist of viable candidates.
-Feasability analysis of manufacturing and costs were developed to obtain a ranked list.
+Feasibility analysis of manufacturing and costs were developed to obtain a ranked list.

 An environmental analysis was also completed through CES Edupack, however the results were not factored into the final decision.